The Best Food Sensitivity Test 2023

 Why you should trust us

 Over the past two decades, Innerbody Research has helped tens of millions of readers make more informed decisions to live healthier lifestyles.
-We evaluate the service based on adherence to quality, the latest medical evidence and health standards, and a simple question: would we buy the product or service ourselves if it weren’t part of our job, and would we recommend it to family and friends?
+As with all of the services and products we review, we evaluated the food sensitivity and food allergy tests in this guide based on the latest medical evidence and health standards.

 Additionally, like all health-related content on this website, this guide was thoroughly vetted by one or more members of our Medical Review Board for accuracy.

-How we evaluated the tests
+How we evaluated our top picks

 Accuracy